AndreBaltazar8/ablac/docs/programmable-builds.md

 transactional temporary filename is nondeterministic; explicit debug sidecars remain roadmap work.

+The libc-free platform runtime also implements the allocation, address, byte-load/store, and 64-bit-load/store primitives from `abla/unsafe/memory`.
+They let trusted guest adapters exchange bounded data through exported linear memory without adding imports.
+Allocation is monotonic and reclaimed when the WebAssembly instance is discarded; unsupported host-specific unsafe operations remain unavailable rather than becoming ambient capabilities.

 `compilerExportFunction(handle, name)` provides the first stable foreign ABI rung.
 It exports a C-identifier symbol for a resolved top-level function while keeping internal Abla symbols and value layouts hidden.
 This initial bounded